supershortjane/Linebot-using-Flask-and-sqlite3-practice/README.md

 # 1.Hands-on Practice:create a basic line bot
 ### Introduction
-In this practice, I want to create a line bot that when people send message to the robot, the robot would reply the user's name, user's ID and the message that user send.
+In this practice, I create a line bot that when people send message to the robot, the robot would reply the user's name, user's ID and the message that user send.
 ### Demo
 You could run hands-on practice1.py to see the demo.
 Before you run the code, replace line_bot_api, handler and port number as yours.